 Daniel joined Watsi on May 20th, 2013.
-Five years ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Daniel's most recent donation traveled 8,700 miles to support Eddys, a 28-year-old mother, farmer, and tailor from Kenya, to fund leg fracture surgery so she can return to providing for her family.
+Six years ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Daniel's most recent donation traveled 8,500 miles to support Eddys, a 28-year-old mother, farmer, and tailor from Kenya, to fund leg fracture surgery so she can return to providing for her family.

 Daniel has funded healthcare for 104 patients in 13 countries.